-conducted by an unlicensed postdoctoral resident, doctoral intern, or practicular psychology who will be supervised by (PSY_clinical psychologist.
-If you have any questions, you may contact the above supervisor extern for more information.
-With regard to timeline, it may take up to weeks of the evaluation, feedback, and/or a final copy of the report.), a licensed sor or resident, intern,
+clinical psychologist.
+If you have any questions, you may contact the above supervisor or resident, ir or extern for more information.
+With regard to timeline, it may take up to weeks to receive the re of the evaluation, feedback, and/or a final copy of the report.
+Date: conducted by an unlicensed postdoctoral resident, doctoral intern, or practicum extern in classical psychology who will be supervised by(PSY), a lice practicum extern in clinical (PSY), a licensed supervisor or resident, intern,

-Signature of Patient: Date:

-Medical Record Number:

-Signature of Responsible Party: Date:

-Relationship to Patient (Parent, Guardian, Conservator):

-Training Program Completion Date:
+Signature of Responsible Party: Date: Relationship to Patient (Parent, Guardian, Conservator): Name of Evaluator: Training Program Completion Date: